ggandor/lightspeed.nvim/README.md

 ### Universal motions

-To make the suite complete, Lightspeed also implements [enhanced f/t-like motions working over multiple lines](#1-character-search-ft), with same-key repeat available, and a so-called [x-mode](#operator-pending-mode), providing exclusive/inclusive variations for 2-character search.
+To make the suite complete, Lightspeed implements [enhanced f/t-like motions working over multiple lines](#1-character-search-ft), with same-key repeat available, and a so-called [x-mode](#operator-pending-mode), providing exclusive/inclusive variations for 2-character search.
 Together the four bi-directional motions (`s`/`x`/`f`/`t`) make it possible to reach and operate on the whole window area with high efficiency in all situations when there is no